 Narrative: Describe any difficulties achieving the goal, problems encountered, obstacles overcome, lessons learned, etc.

-Preliminary numbers for 2018 indicate a slight increase in CMV related fatal crashes occurring on Illinois roadways.
+Preliminary numbers for 2020 indicate a slight increase from Illinois' projected goal in CMV related fatal crashes occurring on Illinois roadways.
+This may be due to increase in traffic in Illinois roadways.